 value to 64 to allow up to 16 instructions was a more reasonable

-found that I had to set fast_mode to false to
+that I had to set fast_mode to false to prevent

-only trade-off of a larger maximum block size was search speed
+trade-off of a larger maximum block size was search speed but

 Here's the generated x86-64 ROP chain: